fleetdm/fleet/docs/Using Fleet/MDM-migration-guide.md

 1. On their **My device** page, once an end user's device is unenrolled from the old MDM solution, the end user will be given the option to manually download the MDM enrollment profile.

-2. Once downloaded, the user will receive a system notification that the Device Enrollment profile has been needs to be installed in the System Settings &gt; Profiles section.
+2. Once downloaded, the user will receive a system notification that the Device Enrollment profile needs to be installed in their **System Settings > Profiles** section.

 3. After installation, the MDM enrollment profile can be removed by the end user at any time.